ubeyzanur/ubeyzanur/README.md

 ###

-<p align="left">My name is Beyza Nur and I'm an undergrade Computer Engineering student at MEF University.</p>
+<p align="left">My name is Beyza Nur, and I'm an undergraduate Computer Engineering student at MEF University</p>

 ###